- What is data integration in healthcare and why it is a big deal

 Data integration challenges

-The IT environment in the healthcare domain is one of the most complicated, as a single clinic can use a myriad of software solutions to collect, store, and analyze data.
+The IT environment in the healthcare domain is one of the most complicated, as a single clinic can use a myriad of software solutions to collect, store, and analyze data and its quality.
 To integrate these individual applications with core hospital systems, enabling them to communicate with other systems in the healthcare industry, is a real challenge.

 Healthcare data integration services involve integrating teams, concepts, and technology to create the infrastructure capable of housing big data and using it in a meaningful way while addressing data accessibility, ownership, and privacy.
 Data aggregation and integration strategies depend largely on the legacy system used by a healthcare facility, its architecture, and the level of compliance with state-of-the-art standards.

 Best practices clinics already use approaches that allow them to unify data for clinical document exchange, but we can say that the process of transition to the meaningful use of data is in its infancy.

 The goal of any integration team is to aggregate disparate data stored in various formats, unify this data to make it compliant to the standards of codification, and to create a UX capable of presenting this data in a meaningful and user-friendly way.
 A good example of such an interface can be a medical dashboard.

 The integration team should see the full picture of a healthcare facility IT system and data lifecycle process which will help to bring together accurate, timely, and unambiguous data from all parts of the business.
 To make the integration process smooth and painless and to optimize workflows, a healthcare facility has to define the value of different types of data necessary in particular situations and to define data use patterns.